 Castillo’s debut came on the road against Dusty Baker’s powerful offense in Washington D.C.
 It was a tall order for a Double-A pitcher.
 More than that, the Reds were nowhere near good enough for Castillo to redirect the team’s outcome that season.
 Reds fans had already witnessed a lot of bad baseball the previous two years.
 And we weren’t done with that suffering.
 Yet amid that gloom, Castillo’s promotion heralded a new, better phase of the painful rebuild.

 Castillo wasn’t a savior.
-But if you squinted hard enough, you’d find a glimpse of the Reds moving forward, from futile to future.
+But if you squinted hard enough, you’d find a glimpse of the Reds moving forward, from futility to future.

 Conventional wisdom holds that Luis Castillo had a poor 2021 season.
 Matt Wilkes and I wrote column after column last year offering theories for what was wrong with Castillo and the changes he needed to make.
 Media coverage of the 2022 season now discusses Castillo as a bounce-back candidate.